sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 ## Blocks

 The property `wrap` in `GalleryBlockService` was removed.
 You must create a custom block, if you still want to use ist.

+## Models
+If you have implemented a custom model, you must adapt the signature of the following new methods:
+ * `GalleryHasMediaInterface::getId`
+ * `GalleryInterface::getId`